peterkhe1999/CheatSheet/OSCP/README.md

 ### Service DLL Hijacking

 Windows uses **Dynamic Link Libraries (DLL)**.

 On Unix systems, these files are called **Shared Objects**.

 1. **Overwrite a DLL** the service binary uses (the service may not work as expected because the actual DLL functionality is missing.
-In most cases, this would still lead us to code execution of the DLL's code and then, e.g., to the creation of a new local administrative user).
+In most cases, this would still lead us to code execution of the DLL's code and then, e.g., to the creation of a new local administrative user)

-2. **Hijack the DLL search order**.
+2. **Hijack the DLL search order**

 The **search order** determines what to inspect first when searching for DLLs.
 By default, all current Windows versions have safe DLL search mode enabled.

 Standard search order taken from the Microsoft Documentation:

 1. The directory from which the application loaded.
 2. The system directory.
 3. The 16-bit system directory.